shangxiao/bargeparse/README.md

   default value; or whether they are positional-only or keyword-only.
 * Choices via enums.
 * Subcommands defined by separate functions.
-* Help & usage messages as defined by argparse, using the function's docstring as the description.
+* Help & usage messages as defined by argparse, using the function's docstring as the description and parameter comments for argument help messages.

 ## Installation